Comics Circulation History Timeline

 - 1987: DC comics stops sending subscription copies Second Class, so it stops printing circulation figures.

-- August 1995: Marvel begins exclusively distributing comics to comics shops through its own distributor, Heroes World Distribution.
+- Aug.
+1, 1995: Marvel begins exclusively distributing comics to comics shops through its own distributor, Heroes World Distribution.
 Heroes World stops running sales charts in its catalogs.

 - July 1996: Diamond Comic Distributors absorbs Capital City Distribution.
 Its reports now covered most of the non-Marvel comics shop sales.